NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### On navigation

 We will review the following scenario.
-We have an app with two pages: MainPage and DetailedPages.
+We have an app with two pages: MainPage and DetailedPage.

-* When we make forward navigation via `topmost().navigate('<page name>')` method from MainPage to DetailedPages the events will be fired in the following order:
+* When we make forward navigation via `topmost().navigate('<page name>')` method from MainPage to DetailedPage the events will be fired in the following order:

 1. MainPage -> `navigatingFrom`
-2. DetailedPages -> `navigatingTo`
+2. DetailedPage -> `navigatingTo`
 3. MainPage -> `navigatedFrom`
-4. DetailedPages -> `navigatedTo`
+4. DetailedPage -> `navigatedTo`

 ![navigation-events-forward](../img/navigation/navigation-events-forward.png?raw=true)

 * When we make backwards navigation while tapping on back button the events will be fired as follows:

-1. DetailedPages -> `navigatingFrom`
+1. DetailedPage -> `navigatingFrom`
 2. MainPage -> `navigatingTo`
-3. DetailedPages -> `navigatedFrom`
+3. DetailedPage -> `navigatedFrom`
 4. MainPage -> `navigatedTo`

 ![navigation-events-backwards](../img/navigation/navigation-events-backwards.png?raw=true)